-For nearly twenty years Karen Kerrigan’s leadership, advocacy and training work has helped foster U.S. entrepreneurship and global small business growth.
+For nearly twenty-five years Karen Kerrigan’s leadership, advocacy and training work has helped foster U.S. entrepreneurship and global small business growth.
 She is president & CEO of the Small Business & Entrepreneurship Council, and is the group’s chief advocate for its members.

-In 2012 and 2011 she was named a Top 100 Champion Small Business Influencer by Blackberry and Small Business Trends.
-In November of 2009 she was presented with the “Small Business Advocate of the Year” award by the NY Enterprise Report, Among other accolades, Inc. Magazine named Kerrigan to its small business “Best Friends in D.C.”
-(2006) list as a “power broker and activist” with “serious clout” for entrepreneurs.; Fortune Small Business to its “Power 30” list (2000); and The Hill newspaper to its “most influential small business” list (2006) describing her as “the hardest working woman in show business.”
-In 1995, National Journal named Ms. Kerrigan to its short list of “K Street” activists most likely to have an impact on Capitol Hill.
+In 2014, 2013, 2012 and 2011 she was named a Top 100 Champion Small Business Influencer by Small Business Trends.
+CEO World Magazine named Kerrigan a “Top Power Woman in Crowdfunding” (November 2013), and in May 2016 she was presented with the New Capital Markets Leadership Award by the Crowdfund Intermediary Regulatory Advocates (CFIRA) and Crowdfund Capital Advisors for her steadfast leadership and work in making equity and debt-based crowdfunding legal.
+In November of 2009 Kerrigan was was awarded the “Small Business Advocate of the Year” by the NY Enterprise Report.
+Among other accolades, Inc. Magazine named Kerrigan to its small business “Best Friends in D.C.”
+(2006) list as a “power broker and activist” with “serious clout” for entrepreneurs; Fortune Small Business to its “Power 30” list (2000); and The Hill newspaper to its “most influential small business” list (2006) describing Kerrigan as “the hardest working woman in show business.”
+In 1995, National Journal named Kerrigan to its short list of “K Street” activists most likely to have an impact on Capitol Hill.
 Campaigns and Elections Magazine named her as one of its “Rising Stars in Politics” in its April 1996 issue.

 Kerrigan graduated from SUNY Cortland with a B.A. in Political Science, and resides in Northern Virginia.